 Not only does a finance arrangement give schools the opportunity to fast-track a project, it also allows them to finance the total installation cost, including:

 - Equipment

 - Installation

-- · Ancillary costs, invoiced up front
+- Ancillary costs, invoiced up front

 To find out how Bosch & Hitachi Capital may be able to help your school to overcome the challenge of funding a new boiler installation, visit www.bosch-industrial.co.uk or call 0330 123 3004.

-A school may be in desperate need of a new heating system, and it may need to take up one of the finance options available in order to make what is invariably a significant outlay.
+Your ability to enter into a finance agreement may be subject to approval from the Department of Education/Secretary of State.
+Terms and conditions apply.

 In order to ensure the performance of the new system is maximised throughout its full lifespan however, which aftersales services are worth considering in order to protect your investment?

-Commissioning

-To maximise the potential of your industrial boiler, successful commissioning is essential.
+Commissioning To maximise the potential of your industrial boiler, successful commissioning is essential.
 After a process of cold testing, the installed system is started up and fully commissioned in accordance with the required standards, specifications and manufacturer's instructions.
 After successful commissioning, a comprehensive handover (including training for staff) will follow.

-Troubleshooting & spares

-The latest boiler systems are manufactured for efficiency, longevity and reliability.
+Troubleshooting & spares The latest boiler systems are manufactured for efficiency, longevity and reliability.
 However, should any unforeseen problems arise, it is vital that you have direct access to a dedicated site engineer or technical support team who can help with any query - however simple or complex.
 From there, it is also vital that spares are on hand and deliverable to site within 24 hours.

-Service contract

-To ensure that your boiler and its associated controls operate safely and in accordance with applicable regulations and manufacturer's instructions, it is essential that regular maintenance is completed by a fully trained engineer.
+Service contract To ensure that your boiler and its associated controls operate safely and in accordance with applicable regulations and manufacturer's instructions, it is essential that regular maintenance is completed by a fully trained engineer.
 By investing in a service contract, planned maintenance will be completed proactively - in accordance with your tailored service package and individual requirements.

-Case Study

-Heating overhaul for sixth oldest school in the world
+10 | Bosch: Solutions for education facilities Case Study Heating overhaul for sixth oldest school in the world